 What is a User Group?
 Quoting Apple: “People who use Apple technologies have joined together in user groups all around the world.
 User groups offer members the chance to become friends with other Mac users, get questions answered, and have a lot of fun.
 Groups are for everyone from first-time computer users to experts—from every profession, background, and age.
 Want technology to do more for you?
 Join the club.
 Find a user group near you.”

-Generally, the Tuesday evening meetings feature a speaker on a particular software or a hardware device.
+Generally, the Wednesay evening meetings feature a speaker on a particular software or a hardware device.
 The Saturday workshops have two main activities.
-First, there are classes on various Mac software programs or advice on how to get the most from your Mac.
-Second, there is Triage.
-Members can bring in their “sick” Macs for some TLC.
-The common thread for the classes and for Triage is that everything is done by volunteers, e.g. members helping members.
+There are classes on various Apps or advice on how to get the most from your Apple devices.
+Everything is done by volunteers, e.g. members helping members.
+All meetings are virtual using Zoom

 WITS (Women in Technological Sisterhood) is a special interest group for women who want to experience learning opportunities in a smaller, friendly environment.
 All members are invited to participate.
 WITS often lunch together after their Saturday morning meeting.